dtprj/dongting/README.md

 *sync write to storage*, means that only after the ```fsync``` call (FileChannel.force()) returns will the follower respond to the leader, and only then will the leader proceed with the RAFT commit.

-*async write to storage* means that as soon as the data is written to the OS, all the above actions are performed.
+*async write to storage* means that as soon as the data is written to the OS, the follower respond to the leader and leader proceed with the RAFT commit.
+Nevertheless, when the data write is completed, ```fsync``` will be called immediately without any delay, ensuring that data loss is minimized in the event of a power failure.

 The test results are as follows: